francislin96/tidytuesday/projects/2019-12-03/README.md

 ![](README_files/figure-gfm/plot-1.png)<!-- -->

+It turns out my hypothesis was correct.
+However, I was surprised by how much greater the number of tickets were issued on weekdays versus weekends.
+Specifically, 3x fewer tickets were issued on Sunday than any other day\!

+## Save Plot

 ``` r
 # save image
 ggsave("plot/plot_2019-12-03.png", width = 29, height = 21, units = "cm", dpi = "retina")
 ```

+## Session Info

 ``` r
 #session info